 Strength is the ability to apply force against a resistance.
 Power incorporates an explosive element in that it is the ability to apply force against a resistance in the shortest possible time.
 Increases in muscular strength and power may enhance performance in young athletes.
 It has been shown, however, that greater improvements in performance in adolescents occur through gains in physiological efficiency via improvements of skill and quality of movement and the ability of the young athlete to move his or her body weight effectively.

 It may be far more beneficial for younger athletes (<16) to spend their time perfecting balance, agility, coordination skill, body kinaesthetic awareness and stability than time spent in the gym pumping weights.
 Heavyweights also place a considerable amount of stress on developing skeletal and muscular systems, potentially increasing the likelihood of injury in the young athlete.

 Although it can be argued that younger athletes need to improve strength, the coach is in a position where he or she can end up damaging a young child with improper lifting techniques or even just through an inherent weakness in the athlete: rather be safe than sorry.
-Prior to any resistance exercise, it is absolutely mandatory that the coach understands the sound biomechanical principles of resistance training.
+Before any resistance exercise, the coach must understand the sound biomechanical principles of resistance training.

 In the more developed athlete (>16), however, strength gains can give them an edge above others.
 In sport, many things produce resistance: water in swimming, canoeing and rowing, gravity in running and jumping, and by the opposition in wrestling and martial arts.
 A well-designed training program that concentrates on the progression of strength training will result in the strengthening of ligaments and tendons as well as allowing the athlete to cope better with training and competition.
 Increased strength can help the athlete minimise injury and become more effective in dealing with the stresses that happen on the sports field.